 According to current practice, these agencies provide expert advice on for example spawning, fishing and military activities in the specific area.
 This information is then transmitted to the licensee by the Norwegian Petroleum Directorate.

-The map below shows areas of the Norwegian continental shelf where seismic surveys are in progress at present.
 More information on planned, ongoing and completed seismic surveys is also published on the Norwegian Petroleum Directorate’s website.